Log In

 First Prev 1 2 3 Next Last

-One more celebration: Georgia Harris, third left, is joined by her team-mates, Jennifer Chisnall, Yvonna Osborne, Alyssa De Silva and Mallory Towlson in celebrating her goal against Guyana (Photograph supplied by the Pan American Hockey Federation)
+One more celebration: Georgia Harris, third left, is joined by her team-mates, Jennifer Chisnall, Yvonna Osborne, Alyssa De Silva and Mallory Towlson in celebrating her goal against Guyana (Photograph courtesy of the Pan American Hockey Federation)

 The Mexicans were made to work hard for their victory, eventually overcoming Paraguay 4-2 on penalties after the two teams could not be separated at 2-2 at the end of 60 minutes of pulsating action.

-Winning the Pan Am Challenge means Mexico secure an automatic spot to next year’s Pan American Cup in Montevideo, Uruguay.
+Winning the Pan Am Challenge means Mexico secure an automatic spot to the Pan American Cup in Montevideo, Uruguay, next year.

 Earlier in the day, Georgia Harris gave Bermuda a great chance to win bronze when she gave the home side the lead in the 23rd minute.